Copyright: eikotsuttiy / 123RF Stock Photo

 - Membership management or password protection needs

-- Accessibility needs (users with disabilities, larger font needs for elderly, etc.)
+- Accessibility needs (users with disabilities, larger font needs for elderly users, etc.)

 5. Project timeline

-It’s important to convey the timeline you are looking at for the project to be completed in.
+It’s important to convey the timeline you are hoping for and expecting the project to be completed in.
 Are there specific deadlines that need to be met?
 Is the launch of this project being timed with the launch of another product?
 Give timeline details now, so potential vendors know what kind of timeline you expect.

 6. Structure of the vendor proposals

-This part of your RFP tells vendors how you would like their proposals to be structured and what you expect in it to include.
+This part of your RFP tells vendors how you would like their proposals to be structured and what you expect them to include.
 Is there a specific format you’d like them to follow?
-Do you want the final proposal as a Word Document, a PDF, a printed document, or some other format?
+Do you want the final proposal as a Word document, a PDF, a printed document, or some other format?

 - Executive summary